MahjongRepository/tenhou-python-bot/README.md

 # What is it?

-This is simple draw and discard bot for the popular riichi mahjong server tenhou.net.
+This is simple bot for the popular riichi mahjong server tenhou.net.

-I have a plans to build an AI to play riichi mahjong, but will see what happen next.

 # How to run it?